na-na-hi/renget/archive/8g2bpu.md

 Anon-mons going fishing at the river (is this alright?)

 A guild member teaching newbie guild members (w/ whiteboard? idk), about the basics of Mystery Dungeons

-Sneasel or any other mon flying up a kite with booker being strapped onto said kite

 Kiyo and the others entering the guild for the first time